APPLY ANYTIME!

 To volunteer for this important civic service, please:

-Plan to attend one of the two remote interview and informational sessions as follows:
+Plan to attend one of the three remote interview and informational sessions as follows:

 Learn more about this important voluntary service – details about the Civil Grand Jury are included on this website in the Civil Grand Jury Information Brochure.